 Gallstone ileus does not present with unique symptoms, making diagnosis difficult.
 It most often occurs as a result of chronic cholecystitis.
-Inflammation of the gallbladder and surrounding structures leads to adhesions which in recurrent attacks of infection, due to the pressure of the stone on the wall of the gallbladder, leads to ischemia and the creation of a fistula between the gallbladder and the digestive tube, and the migration of the stone into the digestive tract and its further pathways [3, 4].
-The most common type of fistula is cholecystoduodenal, up to 70%, but less common, are cholecystojejunal, cholecystogastric fistula, cholecystocolonic.
-The stone can reach the digestive tract through the ampulla of Vater or by iatrogenic transmission (during ERCP or a cholecystectomy) and thus lead to intestinal obstruction [5].
+Inflammation of the gallbladder and surrounding structures leads to adhesions, which in recurrent attacks of infection, due to the pressure of the stone on the wall of the gallbladder, leads to ischemia and the creation of a fistula between the gallbladder and the digestive tube, and the migration of the stone into the digestive tract and its further pathways [3, 4].
+The most common type of fistula is the cholecystoduodenal one (up to 70%), while less common are cholecystojejunal, cholecystogastric, and cholecystocolonic fistulae.
+The stone can reach the digestive tract through the ampulla of Vater or by iatrogenic transmission (during ERCP or a cholecystectomy), thus leading to intestinal obstruction [5].

-More than 2/3 of intraluminal stones will pass spontaneously and be eliminated by stool, while those larger than 2.5 cm pose a risk of intestinal obstruction [6].
+More than two-thirds of intraluminal stones will pass spontaneously and be eliminated by stool, while those larger than 2.5 cm pose a risk of intestinal obstruction [6].
 The presence of intestinal adhesion, tumor changes, Crohn's disease, etc. can reduce the intestinal lumen and increase the risk of mechanical obstruction.

 Gallstone ileus is a geriatric disease because it is most common in the elderly, and since gallstones are more common in women, gallstone ileus is slightly more common in women [5, 7].
-As a result of untreated biliary-enteric fistula with cholelithiasis, the literature reports an estimated risk of Recurrent gallstone ileus (RGSI) of 5% -8% [7].
+As a result of untreated biliary-enteric fistula with cholelithiasis, the literature reports an estimated risk of recurrent gallstone ileus of 5-8% [7].

 The symptoms of gallstone ileus are not specific.
 Physical examination may be nonspecific and completely orderly if the obstruction is not present at the time of the examination.
-Data from the literature show that patients usually appear 4-8 days from the beginning of the disease, most often with signs of nausea, vomiting, abdominal pain, constipation.
+Data from the literature show that patients usually appear four to eight days after the beginning of the disease, most often with signs of nausea, vomiting, abdominal pain, constipation.
 Only 10-30% of patients with gallstone ileus have symptoms of acute cholecystitis.
 Partial obstruction or distal migration of the gallstone may be the cause of not reporting to the physician in time [5, 8].

 All diagnostic radiological procedures have their place in the diagnosis of gallstone ileus.
-Plain abdominal radiographs are a quick and easy procedure that works in 40-70% of cases [9].
+Plain abdominal radiograph is a quick and easy procedure that works in 40-70% of cases [9].
 In order to notice the stone in the lumen of the digestive tract, it must have a high level of calcium.
 The presence of two signs of Rigler's triad (pneumobilia, ectopic gallstone, and intestinal obstruction) is pathognomonic in up to 50% of cases, but sometimes it is identified only in retrospective observation [4, 5, 8].

-The US is a highly sensitive diagnostic method for gallstone ileus, and in combination with radiography, it is accurate up to 74% [4, 5].
+US is a highly sensitive diagnostic method for gallstone ileus, and in combination with radiography it is accurate up to 74% [4, 5].
 CT has a sensitivity of up to 93% [10, 11].